All Products

 PARTITIONED BY (sale_date STRING, region STRING);

-• Example 1: Add a partition to the sale_detail table to store sales records from the Hangzhou region in December 2025.
+• Example 1: Add a partition to the sale_detail table to store sales records of the Hangzhou region in December 2025.

 ALTER TABLE sale_detail ADD IF NOT EXISTS PARTITION (sale_date='202512', region='hangzhou');

-• Example 2: Add two partitions to the sale_detail table at the same time to store sales records from the Beijing and Shanghai regions in December 2025.
+• Example 2: Add two partitions to the sale_detail table simultaneously to store sales records of the Beijing and Shanghai regions in December 2025.

 ALTER TABLE sale_detail ADD IF NOT EXISTS PARTITION (sale_date='202512', region='beijing') PARTITION (sale_date='202512', region='shanghai');

 • Example 3: Add a partition to the sale_detail table and specify only the sale_date partition field.
-An error is returned because you must specify both the sale_date and region partition fields.
+This operation returns an error.
+You must specify both the sale_date and region partition fields.

 ALTER TABLE sale_detail ADD IF NOT EXISTS PARTITION (sale_date='20260111');